yarmash/projecteuler/README.md

 projecteuler
 ============

-My solutions to the problems from projecteuler.net in Python 3.
+My solutions to the problems from projecteuler.net (mostly) in Python 3.

 Problem 1: Multiples of 3 and 5
 Problem 2: Even Fibonacci numbers